 Damages was always the Government’s weakness – because there weren’t any.
 This should have been apparent at the outset from the contemporaneous USPS reports on how much publicity and new revenue the Team Postal sponsorship had generated.
 These reports were poppycock, of course, but they still posed insurmountable problems for the Government’s case.

-Overall, USPS spent $13.9 billion on outside purchases and rental payments in FY 2017, an increase of $181 million over last year.
-The Top 10 USPS suppliers received a total of $3.9 billion, up $400 million from last year and accounting for 28 percent of the Postal Service’s total spend.
+In FY 2017, USPS spent $13.9 billion on outside purchases and rental payments, an increase of $181 million over last year.
+The biggest increase went to the top 10 USPS suppliers.
+That group received a total of $3.9 billion, up $400 million from last year and accounting for 28 percent of the Postal Service’s total spend.
 The Top 150 suppliers received $9.2 billion, about two-thirds of the agency’s total spend.
 Only 81 suppliers collected revenues exceeding $25 million in 2017.

 As it has since 2002, Federal Express Corporation lands atop the list, this year with $1.61 billion in revenues—about a $68 million drop from its 2016 earnings.
 FedEx carries package and letter mail for the Postal Service.
 FedEx’s air cargo network contract with the Postal Service has been extended several times, and the latest extension takes it to September 29, 2024.

 The U.S. Postal Service spends about $3 billion per year to move the mail by truck and does so under a special type of contract called a Highway Contract Route (HCR) contract.
 These contracts have unique contract clauses, and even their own lingo.
 For example, an HCR “amendment” is what the rest of the government contracting world would call a contract “modification.”